 Attach and Detach Playbooks

 To edit the playbook, you need to detach or make a duplicate.
-While it is detached, the playbook is not updated by the Content Pack.
+While it is detached, the playbook is not updated by the content pack.
 This may be useful when you want to update the playbook without breaking customization.
-If you want to update the playbook type through Content Pack updates, you need to reattach the playbook but any changes are overridden by the Content Pack on upgrade.
+If you want to update the playbook type through content pack updates, you need to reattach the playbook but any changes are overridden by the content pack on upgrade.
+If you open an attached playbook in a tab, it can be detached from within the editor page.

 If you want to keep the changes, duplicate the playbook before reattaching it.